Tim-Riffelmacher/smart-wallet/README.md

 ## Evaluation

-This chapter evaluates the advantages and disadvantages of using Streamlit for developing web applications.
+This section assesses both the advantages and disadvantages of employing Streamlit for the development of web applications.
+These statements are derived from the development of this specific project idea and may not necessarily be universally applicable to other projects or reflect potential advancements introduced in further updates of Streamlit.

 ### Advantages

 #### Fast & Easy Development

 One of the most significant advantages of using Streamlit lies in its minimal learning curve, allowing users to comprehend its functionality and develop web applications in a short period.
-The Streamlit Python library is remarkably straightforward, eliminating the need to grasp every intricate concept.
+The Streamlit Python library is remarkably straightforward, eliminating the need to understand every intricate concept.
 Proficiency in implementing components, such as buttons and inputs, along with understanding the control flow of Streamlit (data distribution and management), equips users to create web applications with essential functionality.

 Moreover, Streamlit significantly accelerates the development process.
 Unlike traditional web application development, there is no requirement to dive into CSS for aesthetic enhancements; Streamlit takes care of design, ensuring a visually appealing interface.
 Additionally, diverse data types can effortlessly be presented using various chart types, requiring minimal effort on the part of the developer.

 #### Data Presentation

 As previously highlighted, Streamlit excels in presenting diverse data types through a wide array of chart options.
-Whether it's simple line charts, scatterplots, or complex graphs, Streamlit accommodates them all.
-The inclusion of third-party extensions further expands the available charting options, streamlining the development process and enabling developers to concentrate on data processing, rather than spending excessive time on presentation details.
+Whether it's simple line charts, scatterplots, or complex graphs, Streamlit supports them all.
+The inclusion of third-party extensions further expands the available charting options, streamlining the development process and enabling developers to concentrate on data processing, rather than spending time on presentation details.
 Additionally, Streamlit facilitates easy experimentation with different chart types, allowing developers to explore various visualizations without significant time investment.

 Example: